Ridzwan bin Dzafir

 Community work and appointments

-Ridzwan was a member of the Council of Presidential Advisers and the Presidential Council for Minority Rights.
-He also at on various boards, including those of the National Trades Union Congress (NTUC) and the Singapore International Foundation, and was appointed a pro-chancellor of the National University of Singapore in 1993.22
+Ridzwan was also a member of the Council of Presidential Advisers and the Presidential Council for Minority Rights.
+He served on various boards, including the National Trades Union Congress and the Singapore International Foundation, and was appointed as pro-chancellor of the National University of Singapore in 1993.31

 Death